janizol/supabase-react-example/README.md

-# supabase-react-example
+# favourate_example
-React example for supabase db
+Example for favourates